-Mazzilli spent all of the 1974 season at Anderson of the Western Carolina League, hitting .269 but already exhibiting an exceptional batting eye, drawing a team-best 76 walks and stealing 46 bases, second-most in the six-team circuit.
-As a 20-year-old at Visalia of the Class A California League in 1975, Mazzilli upped his batting average to .280 and his on-base percentage to .409, and stole 49 bases – seven during the course of a single seven-inning game at San Jose, tying a record set twice before in nine-inning games.
+Mazzilli spent all of the 1974 season at Anderson of the Western Carolinas League, hitting .269 but already exhibiting an exceptional batting eye, drawing a team-best 76 walks and stealing 46 bases, second-most in the six-team circuit.
+As a 20-year-old at Visalia of the Class-A California League in 1975, Mazzilli upped his batting average to .281 and his on-base percentage to .409, and stole 49 bases – seven during a single seven-inning game at San Jose, tying a record set twice before in nine-inning games.
 Mazzilli accomplished the feat by walking twice and singling in his first three at-bats, and stealing second and third each time.
 In a fourth turn at the plate, he walked, went to second on a single, then stole third.

 Mazzilli’s signature arrival came a few weeks later at Shea Stadium, when he pinch-hit a two-out, two-run home run off Pirates relief ace Kent Tekulve to spark a 5-4 walk-off win for the Mets.
 The loss devastated the Pirates, who in the month prior made up more than 11 games chasing down faltering Philadelphia for the National League East pennant, but they never got any closer after Mazzilli struck.
 PIRATES BURIED BY UNKNOWN SLUGGER, lamented the Pittsburgh Press.